m0nkes/Cyrup-Rewrite/README.md

 # About

 Cyrup is an old Roblox Lua executor project I started a while ago.
-It is officially discontinued, however, I found the source code on one of my hard drives.
+I found the old source code on one of my hard drives.
 The code was horrible, and I decided to completely rewrite the project.
 The rewrite does lack some features such as:

 - Discord Rich Presence
-- Update checker
 - Multiple APIs

+The original post-rewrite source code can be found in the [original branch](https://github.com/deaddlocust/Cyrup-Rewrite/tree/original).
 This currently uses the [WeAreDevs API](https://wearedevs.net/d/Exploit%20API).

 # Screenshots